Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Method

 \subsection{Dynamic Prototype Contrastive Learning}

-Inspired by MoCo \cite{MoCo}, we design dynamic prototype contrastive learning in order to preserve the intrinsic diversity in sample features while reducing instability in the simultaneous learning of both common and diverse information.
-DPCL comprises an online backbone $\phi_0$ and a momentum backbone $\phi_m$.
-The momentum backbone mirrors the structure of the online backbone, which is updated by the accumulated weights of the online backbone:
+Inspired by MoCo \cite{MoCo} and DPM \cite{tan2022dynamic}, we design dynamic prototype contrastive learning in order to preserve the intrinsic variety in sample features.
+DPCL comprises an online encoder $\phi_0$ and a momentum encoder $\phi_m$.
+The momentum encoder mirrors the structure of the online encoder, which is updated by the accumulated weights of the online encoder:

-where $\beta$ is a momentum coefficient that controls the update speed of the momentum backbone, which is set to 0.999. $t$ and $t-1$ refer to the current and last iteration, respectively.
-The momentum backbone ${\phi}_m$ update by the moving averaged weights, which are more stable and resistant to sudden fluctuations or noisy updates \cite{MoCo}.
+where $\beta$ is a momentum coefficient that controls the update speed of the momentum encoder. $t$ and $t-1$ refer to the current and last iteration, respectively.
+The momentum encoder ${\phi}_m$ is updated by the moving averaged weights, which are resistant to sudden fluctuations or noisy updates \cite{MoCo}.